How great is it that our small acts of kindness can make someone else’s entire day?

 Seek out an opportunity to help every day.
 Hold open a door, offer assistance, help someone trying to get a stroller down the steps or take any small acts of kindness.
 Every small interaction with someone is an opportunity to have a positive impact on both of your lives.

-Please add your thoughts or additional acts of kindness below.
+Please add your thoughts or additional random acts of kindness below.

 Also, if you enjoyed this post, you’ll enjoy one of the most popular articles on my blog, which is about increasing your happiness — 46 Proven Techniques to Increase Your Happiness And one Way to Get More Sex.